Bowtie8904/BtAssetManager/README.md

 ![img_11.png](img_11.png)

 If you scroll to the very bottom on the right side you find a delete button.
-Ths allows you to remove single files from the manager.
+This allows you to remove single files from the manager.
 You can reimport them on the "Import" page.

 ![img_10.png](img_10.png)